akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p><span class="personal-name-1">Kwamankra</span> settled down to his meal, thankful to have got rid of what threatened to be a serious interruption to his thoughts.</p>

 <p>In ten minutes the miner came back'.
-“May I come in ? ” he asked.</p>
+“May I come in?” he asked.</p>
 <p>“ Yes, do,” replied <span class="personal-name-1">Kwamankra</span>.
 <p>“I did not find him; they say he has gone down to the Coast.
 What is your name? ” essayed the miner; “ you speak English so well.
 Are you a lawyer?”
 He spoke a little thickly. <span class="personal-name-1">Kwamankra</span> did not answer, but put on a whimsical look which said as nearly as possible, “what if I am? " at the same time beckoning the miner to take a seat.</p>
 <p>“ You know I have seen you somewhere before.
 Your face is familiar.
 It must have been on the train,” persisted the miner.</p>